Sulton88Mehron90/interview-prep-questions/README.md

 </div>

 ### Introduction
 The Interview Prep Questions App is a dynamic tool designed to assist job seekers, particularly in software development, in preparing for technical and behavioral interviews.
-It was inspired by the preparation for an interview simulation with an instructor and built in 7 hours throughout the day.
+It was inspired while getting ready for an interview simulation with an instructor, and built in 7 hours throughout the day.
 This user-friendly app offers a range of questions and answers, presented in an interactive flashcard format, making your interview preparation engaging and effective.

 For a comprehensive guide to preparing for your interviews, make sure to go through the Turing [Full Interview Simulation Guidelines](https://mod4.turing.edu/lessons/full-interview-simulation.html).